jnmasterjn/WAD-group/README.md

 npm install
 ```

+3. Set up MongoDB:

+- Install MongoDB locally or use MongoDB Atlas

-4. Create a `.env` file:
+4. Create a `.env` file in the root directory:
 ```
 MONGO_URI=your_mongodb_connection_string
 ```

-6. Run the server
+5. Start the server
 ```
 node server.js
 ```

-8. Open in browser:
+6. Open in browser:
 ```
 http://localhost:3000
 ```